enslogin/Hackathon/packages/uniswap/README.md

 ---

-## Note: This is a fork of the Uniswap frontend, hosted by Authereum and running on the Kovan Network.
+## Note: This is a fork of the Uniswap frontend.
 The ETH and tokens traded on this site have no value.

 ---